International Fetish Day

-International Fetish Day is a day supporting the BDSM community.
+International Fetish Day is a day supporting the fetish and BDSM community.
 It originated in the United Kingdom as National Fetish Day and was first held on 18 January 2008.
 The first International Fetish Day was held on 16 January 2009 (the third Friday of the year).
 The main purpose of International Fetish Day is to increase awareness and support of the fetish community, whilst also opposing the UK law criminalizing possession of "extreme pornography".
 It is also designed to encourage members of the community to be more open about their sexuality.

 National Fetish Day

 National Fetish Day was first celebrated in the United Kingdom on 4 September 2008.
 However, International Fetish Day has taken over from it.

 Perverts Wear Purple

-On National Fetish Day, one of the main aspects is that members of the community wear an item of purple clothing as a sign that they are a member, in an event known as "Perverts Wear Purple".
+On National Fetish Day, one of the main aspects is that members of the community wear an item of purple clothing as a sign that they are a member, in an event known which was initially known as "Perverts Wear Purple".
 The main benefit of this act is that it indicates that someone is a member of the community whilst being "Vanilla" at the same time.
 Purple is a colour widely used in BDSM circles.
 The main website says that, "By joining this fun 'National Fetish Day – Perverts Wear Purple' event, you as an individual will be joined by fellow community people all over the country in saying 'It's ok to enjoy what I enjoy' without damaging your 'vanilla' identity or integrity."
 There has been contention around the slogan 'Perverts Wear Purple' primarily to do with the fact that many in the BDSM community distance themselves from the 'pervert' label.
-Others in the community feel that using the word 'Pervert' is a useful reclaiming.
+Others in the community feel that using the word 'Pervert' is a useful reclaiming..
+Another two slogans which don't contain the word "perverts" are "Enjoy and be proud" and "It's OK to be you".